 Tooth loss should always be addressed as missing teeth will negatively affect your bite as well as your ability to chew and speak.
 It can also put additional stress on your remaining teeth, cause muscle pain in your jaw, and even lead to chronic headaches.
 Of course, tooth loss also affects your appearance, which many people sight as their main reasoning for replacing teeth.
 Below, you’ll learn how Infinity Dental Care replaces teeth via implant-retained dentures, a revolutionary solution to tooth loss.

-While patients have settle for upper dentures with little concern, many people also find it difficult to wear and chew foods with lower dentures.
+While patients have to settle for upper dentures with little concern, many people also find it difficult to wear and chew foods with lower dentures.
 Thankfully, there are several implant-supported options available to choose from if you need to replace all of your lower teeth.

 With just two dental implants placed inside the lower jaw, a denture can be designed to snap on top of them.
 As a result, your lower denture is far more stable when chewing compared to not having implants.
 There will be some movement of your lower denture and food debris can cause sore spots if they care caught underneath it.
 Since this device is removable, you’ll need to attend routine appointments so Dr. Kalluri can make adjustments.

 Alternatively, four to six implants can be placed into your lower jaw, but this depends on the size and shape of your jaw.
-Once each implants has sufficiently healed, a custom-made support bar is connected to them, giving your new denture space to attach.
+Once each dental implant has sufficiently healed, a custom-made support bar is connected to them, giving your new denture space to attach.
 The denture is customized with internal retention clips which snap onto the bar and keep it stabilized.
 This option is also referred to as an “overdenture” and provides the additional advantage of being more stable than a ball attachment.
 Despite this, the denture is easily removable for cleaning and maintaining.

 Finally, five or more implants can be placed throughout the jaw and attach to a permanent fixed denture.
-Held in place via screws and clasps, this denture is held in place by a support posts or bar, depending on what best suits your needs.
+Held in place via screws and clasps, this denture is held in place by support posts or bar, depending on what best suits your needs.
 Since it doesn’t contact your gum tissue, it’s easier to clean underneath the denture while still inside your mouth.
 In fact, it is not meant to be removed whatsoever, unless when done by a dental professional.
 At first, cleaning under the denture takes additional practice, but those looking for a fixed option will largely prefer this solution to missing all their lower teeth.

 A similar range of treatment options is also available for your upper jaw.
 However, because the bone is not as hard as that in the lower jaw, people often need more implants to support their new replacement teeth.
 Depending upon the number of implants to be placed, it may be possible to eliminate the need for covering the roof of your mouth with a complete denture.
 This option allows you to fully taste your food and gives you a better sense of its temperature.
 Your denture will feel more natural.
 You will still have a removable denture, which makes cleaning the support bar and denture much easier.